in Google Search Console on Blogger?

 Today's Contents:

-1. What Problem Did I Encounter?
+1. What Issue Did I Face?

-5. What Happened After Handling It?
+5. What Happened Next?

-🚴"I am running a Blog on Blogger with the VTrick template."
+🚜 I am running a Blog on Blogger with the VTrick template

 Hello, Radiant Souls!✨

-One day, I discovered that there's actually a way to make my blog searchable on search engines.
+One day, I discovered that there's actually a way to make my blog more searchable on search engines.
 That's when I first learned about a tool called Google Search Console.

-| What Problem Did I Encounter?
+| What Issue Did I Face?

 I used to use Google's free old theme called "Dynamic Views" for my blog.
 After publishing over 80 posts, I tried requesting indexing in Google Search Console.
 But I got the Redirect errors many times.